BlueBrain/sonata-extension/source/blueconfig.rst

         :description:
          Electrode section to use

-    .. blueconfig_value:: H5File
-        :type: path
-        :required: False
-        :unit:
-        :description:
-         For ReplayVoltageTrace, path to hdf5 file where voltage info is to be read so that it can be applied to corresponding cells in the simulation.

 .. blueconfig_section:: StimulusInject
     :description:
      Pairs a Stimulus with a Target so that the stimulus is applied to the